 WHERE: The Presidio, San Francisco

 WHY: The Presidio used to be a military outpost.
 The 1,500-acre park dominates the area in San Francisco near the Golden Gate Bridge.
 Some of the former barracks are now restaurants, museums and stores.
-And the Inn and the Lodge at the Presidio.
+And some make up the Inn and the Lodge at the Presidio.

 WHEN: Open all year